 Spots appearing on your photographs may, at first glance appear to be a smudge of dirt or a blemish.
 They show up where your sensor has been overheated, and it is not processing the light of the image anymore.

 If you have been using the video function on your camera and are consistently seeing red in certain parts of the video, then your sensor has been damaged and caused a group of pixels to effectively die.

 To double check that it’s not just dirt, you can clean your sensor or take it to a camera repair shop for cleaning.
-If the sports are still showing up after the cleaning, then your sensor has been damaged due to exposure to bright lights and heat energy.
+If the spots are still showing up after the cleaning, then your sensor has been damaged due to exposure to bright lights and heat energy.

 Hot Pixels Light up Your Photos

 In contrast to dead pixels that cause dark spots, hot pixels create areas on the photo that are brighter than the rest of the photo.

 While this phenomenon is not as common as some of the other symptoms, it occurs when the sensor has been exposed to hot lights or other heat sources.